WebHare/runkit/README.md

 Place any `*.borg` credentials you received in `webhare-runkit/local`.

+To ease runkit integration, add `eval $(webhare-runkit/bin/runkit setupmyshell)` to your shell

 ## Getting data out of a borg host
 If the data to restore is on a borg host (eg borgbase, rsync.net) you'll need to download it first.
 Our scripts assume you'll have a credential file